 Rating Guatemalan Nonprofits – a force for growth in the sector

-Pionero Philanthropy has been working on refining its approach regarding the rating of current and future partner nonprofits in Guatemala.
-After taking into consideration our research, experience and feedback, we are excited to announce some changes to our evaluation system.
+Pionero Philanthropy has been working on refining its approach regarding the rating of current and future member Guatemalan nonprofits.
+After taking into consideration our research, experience, and feedback, we are excited to announce some changes to our evaluation system.

 The Original “Clunky” Methodology

-When Pionero started, we combined our nonprofit experience, with Academic literature and models from development organizations such as the UN, USAID and DFiD.
-The 5 Evaluation Pillars of Sustainability, Transparency, Efficiency, Impact, Need were decided upon.
+When Pionero Philanthropy started, we combined our nonprofit experience, with academic literature and models from development organizations such as the UN, USAID and DFiD.
+5 Evaluation Pillars we decided upon; Sustainability, Transparency, Efficiency, Impact, and Need/Relevance.

 A More Measurable Approach

-As more nonprofits showed interest in partnering and as we updated nonprofit reports, it became clear that we needed to implement some form of rating system.
+As more nonprofits showed interest in becoming members and as we updated nonprofit reports, it became clear that we needed to implement some form of rating system.

-Originally, we resisted implementing such a system.
-This is because we felt that applying a rating system would encourage unfair comparisons leaving little room for meaningful differentiation.
+Originally, we resisted implementing such a system because we felt that applying a rating system would encourage unfair comparisons.

 The Pionero Philanthropy Scoring System